 Surviving Obligations.
 Notwithstanding the foregoing, the sale of Lessee’s interests in this Agreement pursuant to this Section shall not relieve Lessee of its obligations that expressly or by their nature survive termination of this Agreement, including but not limited to Lessee’s environmental obligations and obligation to pay the City Rents and other amounts due under this Agreement that accrued prior to the closing of the sale.

 Administrative Costs.
 The City has the option, in its sole discretion, to charge to Lessee for reasonable administrative costs actually incurred when reviewing and processing any requests for assignment, sublease, or transfer pursuant to this Section XIX.
+WHY Admin Cost?
+Should be part of the transfer fee

 LEASEHOLD MORTGAGES